 “I claim categorically that [Anderson] is not Anastasia Nicolaievna, but just an adventuress, a sick hysteric and a frightful playactress.
 I simply cannot understand how anyone can be in doubt of this.”

 The woman who claimed to be Anastasia lived the rest of her life as Anna Anderson until legally becoming Anastasia Manahan when she married an American professor to gain United States residency.

-Years after her death in 1984 and around the time the Soviet Union crumbled, the Romanov bodies were discovered.
+Years after her death in 1984 and around the time the Soviet Union crumbled, the bodies of the Romanovs were discovered.
 DNA tests revealed that Anderson was not a Romanov, but was likely a Polish factory worker named Franziska Schanzkowski.
 Anderson/Schanzkowski/Manahan went to her grave maintaining her lineage, and in a 1978 interview stated:

 “Can you really prove to me who you are?
 You can believe it or you don’t believe it.
 It doesn’t matter.”

 Whoever she truly was, her story and the legend left quite the impression on the world.
-Her tale has been adapted into plays, cartoons, and films including the 1956 film, Anastasia, which earned Ingrid Bergman an Oscar for her role as the supposed Romanov princess.
+Her tale has been adapted into plays, cartoons, and films including the 1956 film Anastasia that earned Ingrid Bergman an Oscar for her role as the supposed Romanov princess.